visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 .. figure:: images/Molecule_subset_enumeration.png
    :scale: 75%

+   A molecule plot and a subsetted molecule plot

 Various file format readers may present a different set of subsets to the user through VisIt.
 For example, the *Protein Data Bank* reader presents compounds, residues, and atom type.
 The *VASP* reader presents only the atom type, but is smart enough to restrict the choice to only those elements actually present in the file (while the *PDB* reader presents all 100+ element types).